istio/bots/policybot/README.md

 - zenhubwebhook.
 Handles ZenHub web hook events

-- syncer.
-Initiates a synchronization of GitHub data to Google Cloud Spanner, where the data can then be used for analysis.
-The syncer needs to be invoked on a periodic basis to refresh the data.

-- flakechaser.
-Performs schedule analysis on test-flake related bugs and nags the PR to prompt for a resolution.

 - topics.
 A number of handlers which each deliver the HTML and JSON to support the dashboard UI.

 The githubwebhook handler supports a chain of filters which each get called for incoming